citizen-stig/citizen-stig.github.io/_posts/2020-05-17-reading-temperature-and-humidity-from-am2302-sensor-in-rust-using-raspberry-pi-gpio.markdown

 But how to check if all these changes are valid data, or if initiliazing works properly?

-I prefer to stop here, and start from other end of this: decoding data, and then get back to reading and check if data is correct.
+I prefer to stop here, and start from other end: write decoding data part, and then get back to reading and check if data is correct.

-## Decoding data
+# Decoding data

 Here is example from documentation on how data is repesented: